hak8or/Embedded-Linux-System/AT91SAM9N12/readme.md

 - Boot to a shell and be able to communicate with it over serial
 - Networking support
-- Use the [RNX-N150HG](https://wikidevi.com/wiki/Rosewill_RNX-N150HG) USB Wifi dongle to talk to the outside world
+- Use the [RNX-N150HG](https://wikidevi.com/wiki/Rosewill_RNX-N150HG) USB WiFi dongle to talk to the outside world
 - Read only file system with compression (SquashFS)
 - Run various tools (htop, stress, tmux, ping)
 - If possible, an ssh server and [TCC](https://www.wikiwand.com/en/Tiny_C_Compiler) to compile a small C based demo program